CMU-Heinz-95702/Project3/README.md

 }

 ```
-For debugging locally this is how your output must look like

 **Task 1 Client Side Execution**

-Will look exactly like your Task 0.
+On the client side, this interaction will look exactly like your Task 0.

 **Task 1 Server Side Execution**

 Here, we will see the request and response messages in JSON format.
 We will also see the number of
 blocks on the chain after each visit.

+Here is the server side presentation:

 ```
 Blockchain server running